deiucanta/reactnd-project-myreads/README.md

 ### How to run the app?

-While inside the project's root folder, execute 'npm start'.
+While inside the project's root folder, execute `npm start`.

 ## Contributing